 Eri Yamamoto, Jazz Pianist/Composer

-During the past twenty-nine years, Eri has been sharing her uniquely lyrical and evocative music with listeners in New York City, throughout the U.S., Canada, Europe, Japan, Africa, Jamaica, and Australia; with appearances in concerts, clubs, and major festivals.
+During the past thirty years, Eri has been sharing her uniquely lyrical and evocative music with listeners in New York City, throughout the U.S., Canada, Europe, Japan, Africa, Jamaica, and Australia; with appearances in concerts, clubs, and major festivals.

-Downbeat magazine gave four stars to Eri’s previous release, Firefly, saying: “Her CD reaffirms Yamamoto’s standing as a contemporary pianist of the highest order.
+Downbeat magazine gave four stars to Eri’s trio release, Firefly, saying: “Her CD reaffirms Yamamoto’s standing as a contemporary pianist of the highest order.
 Her virtuosity never gets in the way of playing it straight from the heart.”

 Eri was born in Osaka, Japan.
 She began playing classical piano at age three, and started composing at eight.
 In 1995, she visited New York for the first time, and was so inspired by a performance by pianist Tommy Flanagan that she decided to move to New York to study jazz.
-She entered the New School University's prestigious jazz program, where she studied with Reggie Workman, Junior Mance, and LeeAnn Ledgerwood.
+She entered the New School University's jazz program, where she studied with Reggie Workman, Junior Mance, and LeeAnn Ledgerwood.

 Finally, Eri is a gifted educator.
 She received her master of music in education and composition from Shiga University, Japan.
 She has taught private lessons and workshops to jazz musicians of all instruments from the U. S., Japan, Europe, and North Africa.